FredericoMFalcao/MLClassifier/README.md

 ## Predict
 1. Ask the algorithm to predict a given document's (e.g. invoice) category (e.g. issue company) based on a list of words present in the document
-  - `Predict` returns a table with the probability of a document belonging to each known category.
+  - `Predict(d,w)` returns a table with the probability of a document belonging to each known category.
 Expects:
   - 1. *domain* - generic name of the type of documents being handled (e.g. invoices, salaryReceipts, etc...)
   - 2. *words* - a JSON array with a list of (relevant) words contained in this document.
 Relevant words make the algorithm more effective.
   - example: